m3g/BlockAverage.jl/README.md

 # BlockAverage

 Computes the block average of time-dependent data, to compute the standard error of the mean and, to detect sampling problems.
+A didactical explanation of block averaging is available [here](http://sachinashanbhag.blogspot.com/2013/08/block-averaging-estimating-uncertainty.html).

 ## Instalation